-As of August 3, 2017, the general partner was entitled to a percentage of all quarterly distributions equal to its general partner interest of approximately 2% and limited partner interest of approximately 36%.
+As of August 3, 2017, the general partner was entitled to a percentage of all quarterly distributions equal to its general partner interest of approximately 36%.
 The general partner has the right, but not the obligation, to contribute a proportionate amount of capital to us to maintain its current general partner or limited partner interest.
-The general partner's interest will be reduced if we issue additional units in the future and our general partner does not contribute a proportionate amount of capital to us to maintain its current general partner or limited partner entitle it to receive an increasing share of available cash as pre-defined distribution targets have been achieved.
+The general partner's interest will be reduced if we issue additional units in the future and our general partner does not contribute a proportionate amount of capital to us to maintain its current general partner entitle it to receive an increasing share of available cash as pre-defined distribution targets have been achieved.
 Our distribution to our general partner related to its incentive distribution rights is currently at the highest level.
-Our general partner's incentive distribution rights will not be reduced if we issue additional units in the future and the general partner does not contribute a proportionate amount of capital to us to maintain its current general partner or limited partner related to its incentive distribution rights is currently at the highest level.
+Our general partner's incentive distribution rights will not be reduced if we issue additional units in the future and the general partner does not contribute a proportionate amount of capital to us to maintain its current general partner's incentive distribution rights is currently at the highest level.
 Our general partner's incentive distribution rights will not be reduced if we issue additional units in the future and the general partner does not contribute a proportionate amount of capital to us to maintain its current general partner or limited partner interest.